 Image 1: A pet cricket and his container made of a gourd.
 Watercolor by Qi Baishi (1864–1957).

 This article was posted on Wednesday, November 9th, 2016 at 8:10 pm and is filed under China, Countries & Cultures, Crickets, Japan, Parenting, Pets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Keeping Crickets as Pets in Japan and China”